BestTimesToVisit.com Logo

 What is the best time of year to visit Foz do Iguaçu for pleasant weather and fewer crowds?

 Shoulder seasons (spring and autumn) offer a sweet spot.
-You'll likely encounter fewer crowds than the peak summer months (December-February), while still enjoying comfortable temperatures ideal for exploring the falls and surrounding parks.
-Plus, the rainforest is lush and vibrant year-round!
+You'll likely encounter fewer crowds than the peak summer months (December-February), while still enjoying comfortable temperatures ideal for exploring both the Brazilian and Argentinian sides of the falls.
+Plus, the rainforest is lush and vibrant.

 How safe is Foz do Iguaçu for tourists, and what precautions should I take?